With years of keen TV talent show viewing behind us, we know only too well that very often, the runners-up can go on to have a more successful career.

 Back in 2002, however, not being picked as the winner was seen as the kiss of death.
-When Popstars finalists Kelli, Michelle, Tony, Kevin, and Jessica weren't selected to be in the handpicked pop group Hear'Say, it looked like the end of the road.
+When Popstars finalists Kelli, Michelle, Tony, Kevin, and Jessica weren't selected to be in the handpicked pop group Hear'Say, it was supposed to be all over for them.

-They didn't give up, however, and came together to form Liberty, and all was going pretty well as they went Top 5 with debut hit Thinking It over, until yet another setback – the name Liberty was already taken by a different band.
+They didn't give up, however, and came together to form Liberty, and all was going pretty well as they went Top 5 with debut hit Thinking It Over, until yet another setback – the name Liberty was already taken by a different band.

-Just A Little was fortunate to come when edgier pop was beginning to dominate: Sugababes had just scored a huge comeback Number 1 with Freak Like Me and Holly Valance had scored a smash with the quirky Kiss Kiss, and the public were looking for songs that had, well, just a little bit more…
+Just A Little was fortunate to come when edgier pop was beginning to dominate: Sugababes had just scored a huge comeback Number 1 with Freak Like Me, and Holly Valance had scored a smash with the quirky Kiss Kiss, and the public were looking for songs that had, well, just a little bit more…

 First-week sales were huge, with 153,000 copies flying off the shelves, and finishing as 2002's ninth best-selling single.
 To date, Just A Little has 638,000 UK chart sales, including 9.9 million streams since record began in 2014.